mattp0irier/lisp-interpreter-in-cpp/README.md

 - simpleStuff: Basic tests of all operations and functions; expected value for each result is printed
 - numListOps: A set of operations performed on lists, which demonstrates implicit float to int conversion, defining functions, and several other operations
+- pow: Creates a function pow that raises a number to a given power; runs tests with int and float values